samus-io/tablab-steps/steps/RCkUjqhvK4P7NtMsQImiWRfB9vC32aR4iW7/en/README.md

 # Regular Expression (RegEx) validation

+TODO:
+- Make sure all validations shown are only international values (e.g., do not provide DNI validation as example, since it applies only in Spain).
+In this sense, is IBAN international/european?
+Credit card?
+Phone?
+- Describe all validations shown, explaining every regex.
+- Make use of the same variable names on both code snippets.

 * `Regular expressions (RegEx)` are a fundamental tool in software development for pattern matching and validation.
 * RegEx is extensively used for input validation measures, ensuring that user-provided data meets specific criteria.